-The Directors will determine the size of the Board, subject to the limits established by APA's Constitution, which provides that there can be no less than three directors.
+The Directors will determine the size and composition of the Board, subject to the limits and criteria established by APA's Constitution, which provides that there can be no less than five and no more than nine directors.

 The number of Directors and the composition of the Board must at all times be appropriate to achieve efficient decision making.